-Their name will appear on the list of memberships with a grey shading to indicate that they have been removed.
+Their name will appear on the list of memberships with grey shading to indicate that they have been removed.
 When your subscription renews, their membership record will be removed altogether.

 This will vary depending on the terms of your subscription.
 Commonly, this could be:

 If you are not sure who should be on your subscription, contact the subscriptions team.

 Some universities want to prevent students from launching studies without having sign-off from ethics or their supervisor.
-Here's how to manage that work flow in Gorilla.
+Here are two ways of managing that workflow in Gorilla.

 If you find that, over the course of the year, you require more tokens or seats, you can purchase them from the Shop:

 Choose Add Package to choose an addon package.
 When you are ready to purchase, click Buy Now to pay by credit card and activate your new packages immediately.

-If you are on a Department Subscription, you can also choose to pay by invoice.
-When you are ready, choose Pay By Invoice, and our subscriptions team will get in touch with you to organise the paperwork.
+If you are on a Lab or Department Subscription, you can also choose to pay by invoice.
+When you are ready, choose Pay By Invoice in the Shop, and our subscriptions team will get in touch with you to organise the paperwork.
 Your new addons will be activated as soon as payment is made.

-If you have any questions or rather add more tokens or seats manually, email us at email@example.com.
+If you have any questions or would rather add more tokens or seats manually, email us at email@example.com.

 When you are ready to renew your subscription, go to the Shop section and choose Create Renewal:

 You can then choose your base package and any addons you want, and then click Buy Now to pay by credit card and activate your renewal immediately.

-If you are on a Department Subscription, you can also choose to pay by invoice.
-When you are ready, choose Pay By Invoice, and our subscriptions team will get in touch with you to organise the paperwork.
+If you are on a Lab or Department Subscription, you can also choose to pay by invoice.
+When you are ready, choose Pay By Invoice in the Shop, and our subscriptions team will get in touch with you to organise the paperwork.
 Your renewal will be activated as soon as payment is made.

 If you have any questions or would rather renew your Subscription manually, email us at firstname.lastname@example.org.